kabarton62/cybersec-tools-II/burpsuite/exercise1.md

 3. Scroll to **OS command injection**, click **OS command injection, simple case**
 4. Click **Access the lab**
 5. You will be directed to a new URL. **Add the new URL to Scope in Burp**.
+6. Complete the lab. **Capture a screenshot showing the lab was completed.**